popobg/campus-app/README.md

 The app works on MacOS, Linux and Windows 10+.

 ## App presentation
-The program comes with a JSON file to record data that must be in the campus-app folder, and a log file to record the activity on the app which is contains in the AppSaisieDeNotes folder.
+The program creates a json file, and a log file at the same place as the executable file.\
+If you want to give your own data, call your json file "campus.json" and place it at the executable file location.

 ### Main menu
 The start screen is a menu that gives you three options: